Getabalew24/smart_Astengi-web-based-system/README.md

 # Smart_አስጠኚ-web-based-system

-Smart astengi is a web-based system that connects students who want mentors with students on campus who want to be mentors
+Smart astengi is a web-based system that connects students who want mentors with instroctor that help them.